-Ans: Join is the process of explaining the relationship between different tables by combining columns from one or more table having common values in each.
+Answer: Join is the process of deriving the relationship between different tables by combining columns from one or more tables having common values in each.
 When a table joins with itself, it is known as Self Join.

 Q #32) What do you understand by Index hunting?